What Is The Difference Between A Rip Cut And Cross Cut Circular Saw Blade?

 When it comes to choosing between a rip cut and cross cut blade, it all comes down to the type of cut you need to make and the thickness of the wood you’re working with.
 If you’re making rip cuts through thicker pieces of wood, a rip cut blade is the best option.
 If you’re making cross cuts through thinner pieces of wood, a cross cut blade is the way to go.
 Ultimately, having both blades in your arsenal will allow you to make a variety of cuts with ease and produce a perfect finish every time.

-You might be interested in: What Is The Enemy Of A Saw Blade?
+You might be interested in: What Is A Good All Purpose Hand Saw?

 Frequently Asked Questions: What Is The Difference Between A Rip Cut And Cross Cut Circular Saw Blade?